 The full meeting of the Parliament takes place on Tuesday and Wednesday afternoons and from 11.40 am on Thursdays: the Official Reports for these meetings are available on the Scottish Parliament website within 3 hours of the meeting finishing.
 A draft is published throughout the course of the meeting.
 Visit our home page on the Parliament’s website for more information on what’s being published when.

-Currently there are 17 committees, which meet in Edinburgh and in remote locations throughout Scotland: Official Reports are published as soon as possible after committee meetings and usually at least two days before the next meeting.
+Currently there are 16 committees, which meet in Edinburgh and in remote locations throughout Scotland.
+At any time there can also be a number of sub-committees and private bill committees meeting.
+Official Reports are published as soon as possible after committee meetings and usually at least two days before the next meeting.

-The Official Report team consists of the editor, seven sub-editors and between 14 and 22 reporters (depending on how busy we are).
-They are supported by an office manager, an editorial assistant and a modern apprentice.
+The Official Report team consists of the editor, seven sub-editors and between 18 and 26 reporters (depending on how busy we are).
+They are supported by an office manager and an editorial support assistant.